MUNsdh/readthedocs/docs/source/Copper Routing.rst

 * SMD components must be routed on the same consistent layer for all pins while THT components can have one pin routed on the back and the other pin routed on the front of the board.
 The leads of THT components go through a hole, so the leads can connect the component to the other side of the board.
 Since SMD components are placed on the surface of the board, they cannot be connected to the other side of the board unless throgh vias.
 * Use vias.
 A via is a hole that connects two electrical connections on different layers.
 To prevent traces from crossing each other, a via can be used to create the trace on another layer.
 Press the ‘V’ key to place a via.

-Select the route tracks icon |route| on the right toolbar, then trace the ratsnest to route a component.
+Select the route tracks icon |route| on the right toolbar (Or press 'X'), then trace the ratsnest to route a component.

 Routing Order
 -------------